jorgehernandezSF/plugin_newsletter/README.md

 8. Use of a middleware event in controller: BeforeComplete
 9. Use of Logger class to log an error when CO has not been defined
 10. Sending validation error message back to the client-side
+11. Using a hook to send a confirmation email when the user signs up for the newsletter

 # Getting Started

 1. Clone this repository.
 2. Install npm dependancies `npm install`.
-3. Open package.json file and modify `paths.base` property to point to your local app_storefront_base cartridge.
+3. Open package.json file and modify `paths.base` property to point to your local app_storefront_base cartridge
 4. Run `npm run compile:js` to create client-side assets.
 There is no scss to compile.
 5. Run `npm run uploadCartridge` if you have a properly configured dw.json with login credentials to your SB
 6. In Business Manager, add the plugin_newsletter cartridge to your site's cartridge path.
 The path must contain the SFRA base cartridge app_storefront_base.